 A Roofing Material With a Life Expectancy in Excess of 50 Years

 EPDM roofing was first laid in the 1960s in the USA by CarlisleTM Syntec.
-Impressively and showcasing the material’s long lasting abilities, these original EPDM roofing installations are still protecting the roofs today.
+Impressively showcasing the material’s long-lasting abilities, the original EPDM roofing installations are still protecting the roofs today.

-Since then, many internationally recognised companies have chosen EDPM rubber roofing for their buildings.
+Since then, many internationally recognised companies have chosen EPDM flat roofing materials for their buildings.
 These companies include Honda, Microsoft, Staples and Barclaycard.
 In addition to this, the Playhouse Theatre in London has a roof with an EPDM covering, as do many schools, shopping centres, railway stations, hospitals, commercial and residential properties across the globe.
 In fact, over 1 billion square metres of material have been installed worldwide!

 The benefits of our EPDM flat roofing materials